-This conversation will be documented by artist Apila Pepita.
-Apila’s work will be visible on our website after the conversation has been live streamed.
+This conversation was documented by artist Apila Pepita.
+Apila’s work is visible below.

 Apila Pepita (they/them) is a visual artist currently residing in Helsinki.
 Apila has studied graphic design at Aalto University, majoring in visual narratives and minoring in illustration.
 Apila is passionate about storytelling in all its different forms, and creates colourful worlds and characters in their art.